mitzsch/mpv-winbuild-cmake/README.md

     ninja gcc

-After it has finished, you're ready to build mpv and all its dependencies:
+After it has finished, you're ready to build upstrean/unmodified mpv with upstream/unmodified ffmpeg and all its dependencies:

     ninja mpv

-This will build upstream mpv with unmodified ffmpeg.
-In case you want to compile mpv with the modified ffmpeg code that contains the old truehd logic. run:
+In case you want to compile upstream/unmodified mpv with the modified ffmpeg code that contains the old truehd passthrough logic:

+    ninja mpv-otruehd

+If you want to compile upstream/unmodified mpv with the modified ffmpeg code that contains the new and patched truehd passthrough logic:

+    ninja mpv-ntruehd

+If you are a Plex HTPC user and wan't to build a modified mpv with the old trueHD passthrough logic:

     ninja mpv-plex-otruehd

-Run:
+... or modified mpv with the new and patched trueHD passthrough logic:

     ninja mpv-plex-ntruehd

-if you want to compile mpv with the modified ffmpeg code that contains the new and patched truehd logic.

 This will take a while, be patient.